paulbradshaw/Rintro/10morethings.md

 ## 1. Install a package and use it

-As well as the built in functions in R there are dozens of extra ones you can access by installing **packages**.
+As well as the built in functions in R there are dozens of extra ones you can access by installing **packages** (there are also *methods*, which work in much the same way - don't worry about whether it's a function or a method).

 For example, there are packages to help create particular types of visualisation, packages to deal with particular types of data (including text), packages to do particular forms of statistical analysis, and so on.

 If you've used other languages like JavaScript and Python, packages are the same as *libraries* in those languages.